DCLMakerSTEAM/PlottingwithPython1/README.md

 ![Matplotlib example graph](./images/matplotlib.png)

-## Visualization Module: Folium for points on a map
+## Visualization: Plotting points on a map

 [Folium](https://python-visualization.github.io/folium/latest/#) makes it easy to put spatial data points onto a map.
 If you have a dataset with GPS coordinates for each record, Folium can put pins on the map for each record.
 For example, all sushi restaurants within 20 miles of RDU.